+- Missing or discrepant information on form/specimen.

-- Specimen not in correct transport medium - Transport media was expired
+- Specimen not in correct transport medium

+- Transport media was expired

 Testing of food and environmental swabs for Vibrio cholera, Vibrio parahaemolyticus and Vibrio vulnificus is available at the DSHS laboratory.
 Decisions about testing implicated food items can be made after consultation with an EAIDU foodborne epidemiologist and the DSHS Laboratory.